 PATHWAYS TO PHILOSOPHY

 "You can philosophize for sheer enjoyment.
 Or because you want to change the world.
 Or to develop and hone your mental powers.
 Or out of insatiable, childlike curiosity.
-Or because your very life depends upon it." — Those words written by philosopher Geoffrey Klempner in 2002 express the sheer diversity of reasons for coming to philosophy.
+Or because your very life depends upon it." — Those words written by philosopher Geoffrey Klempner in 2002 express the sheer diversity of motives for choosing philosophy.

-One needs a reason.
-But there are lots of reasons.
-Sometimes we do things not fully knowing the reason, because we feel it is the right thing to do, or the right thing to do now, at this point in our lives.
+One needs a motive.
+Sometimes we do things not fully knowing why, because we feel it is the right thing to do, or the right thing to do now, at this point in our lives.
 That's good enough!

 We are all enthusiasts here.
 The word comes from the Greek enthousiasmos — being possessed by the gods.
 Discovering philosophy is like falling in love.
 Which explains the Greek word philo-sophia.
 We are in love with what we do.

-If you prefer to follow your own self-directed course of study without a mentor, we have a range of free course materials.
-To register as a student and gain the benefit of membership of the Pathways community, all you need to do is apply for free membership of the International Society for Philosophers.
+We have a range of free course materials including the six original Pathways to Philosophy.
+To register as a student and gain the benefit of membership of the Pathways community, all you need to do is apply for membership of the International Society for Philosophers.
+As a registered member, you can submit an essay portfolio and dissertation for the ISFP Associate and Fellowship Awards.
+Successful submissions are archived on the Pathways Essays page.

 Why are we here?